jedidefault/terraform-ghost-cf-digitalocean/README.md

 $ rerraform apply
 ```

 3. After a minutes, you will show the external ip of droplet you've created by terraform.
-Last step, let's login your droplet and setup your Ghost!
+Last step, let's login your droplet and setup your ghost-18-04!
 ```
 ssh root@{your droplet ip}
 ```